RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use Forms and TextFormField Widget to make a form.
 - How to use PageView Widget to be alternative for just splash screen (with quick tour advantage not like splash screen).
 - How to use stack specially when dealing with widget like PageView which takes all the dimensions already.
+- how to add indicator to the PageView, navigation to the next route when reaching the last PageView Child (with delay) and auto scrolling.